Pingid/blog/posts/19-internet-memes.md

 - Anderson, B. (1983).
 Imagined Communities: Reflections on the Origin and Spread of Nationalism.
 London: Verso.
 - O'Reilly, T. (2005). *What Is Web 2.0: Design Patterns and Business Models for the Next Generation of Software*. [online] Oreilly.com.
 Available at: http://www.oreilly.com/lpt/a/1 [Accessed 5 Mar.
 2018].
 - Gruzd, A., Wellman, B. and Takhteyev, Y. (2011).
 Imagining Twitter as an Imagined Community. *American Behavioral Scientist*, 55(10), pp.1294-1318.
-- [Sveningsson Elm, M](http://nordicom.statsbiblioteket.dk/ncom/en/persons/malin-sveningsson(6a0576ce-d6e2-4d4a-9e70-121f0dfaa91d).html).
-(2008).
+- Sveningsson Elm, M. (2008).
 [Understanding and studying Internet culture(s): hybridity and interdisciplinarity](http://nordicom.statsbiblioteket.dk/ncom/en/publications/understanding-and-studying-internet-cultures(a1d01590-c2b9-11dd-8e59-000ea68e967b).html) *Nordicom Review*, vol 29, no. 2, pp. 85-90.
 - Bell, C. (2009). *Ritual Theory, Ritual Practice*.
 Oxford University Press.
 - Carey, J. (2008).
 A Cultural Approach to Communication.
 In:*Communication as culture*.
 New York, NY [u.a.]: Routledge.
 - Hu, Y., Manikonda, L. and Kambhampati, S. (2014).
 What We Instagram: A First Analysis of Instagram Photo Content and User Types. *International AAAI Conference on Web and Social Media*. [online] Available at: https://www.aaai.org/ocs/index.php/ICWSM/ICWSM14/paper/view/8118.